Provisional Patent Cost: Everything You Need to KnowPatent Law ResourcesProvisional Patent

 Reasons to Consider Not Using a Provisional Patent Application

-In general, most inventors will want to skip the provisional patent application.
-The money you would have used to file a provisional application is best served in the nonprovisional patent application efforts, which should be carried out by a patent lawyer.
+Many inventors will want to skip the provisional patent application.
+The money you would have used to file a provisional application may be better used in your non-provisional patent application efforts, which should be carried out by a patent lawyer.

 Frequently Asked Questions